olavarrieta/gulp-workflow/README.md

 Image files will be compressed and optimized with [imagemin-mozjpeg](https://www.npmjs.com/package/imagemin-mozjpeg) for JPEGs or [imagemin-pngquant](https://www.npmjs.com/package/imagemin-pngquant) for PNGs and compiled into `dist/images`.

+### WebP

+Place images files in the `src/webp` directory.

+Image files will be converted and optimized with [imagemin-webp](https://www.npmjs.com/package/imagemin-webp) and compiled into `dist/webp`.

 ### Copy Files

 Files and folders placed in the `src/copy` directory will be copied as-is into `dist`.